 The well-established and regularly oversubscribed Public Lecture Series was established with the purpose of bringing notable public figures to the school so that they may present their ideas to both the school community and wider public.
 Past speakers have included Gita Sereny, Simon Sebag-Montefiore, Andrew Marr, Susan Greenfield, Mary Warnock, Anne Sebba, Lord Rees-Mogg and David Starkey, who called it “one of the best and most enjoyable I've ever done”.
-We look forward to more events in 2014.

-Email is our preferred means of communication for events and newsletters, so if you have an email address please let us know!
+Email is our preferred means of communication for events and newsletters, so if you have an email address please let us know.

 If you are interested in becoming a Friend or attending any of our events, please contact the Development Office E: firstname.lastname@example.org or on phone T: 020 8735 9550